How do I apply to BKHS?

 Scholarships are awarded on ability in Mathematics, English, Art, Music and General Excellence following the 11+ Entrance Examination.
 For Sixth Form, scholarships are available for Academic Excellence, Music and Sport.

-Bursaries are means-tested (based on parental income/expenditure as well as Entrance Examination performance).
-An individual can be awarded up to 90% fee reduction.
+Bursaries are means-tested (based on gross parental income/expenditure as well as Entrance Examination performance) and can range from 10% up to 100% fee reduction.

 Pupils can hold both a scholarship and a bursary.
 Scholarships and bursaries are only available for 11+ entry, and for entry into Sixth Form (deadlines apply).